 Usufruct terms vs. lease on usufruct terms

-On first sight, no one can grant a right greater than what he holds or has.
+At first sight, no one can grant a right greater than what he holds or has.
 However, the usufruct entitles the usufructuary to rent out the land to a third party.
 Such lease agreement survives the cessation of the usufruct by the death of the usufructuary and, therefore, creates a post-usufruct burden for the owner.
 Although it is not clearly stated in the law, the owner should not be obligated to tolerate a lease registration on his title deed.
-The often quoted
+The often-quoted

 - Supreme Court ruling 2297/1998: “the lessor does not have to be the owner of the property.
 Therefore the usufructuary can rent out the land.
 Although in the event of the death of the usufructuary within the lease term, only the usufruct will be terminated but not also the lease'”